 Team registration is open!

 - The coach will always make himself or herself available to any parent.
 Please wait until the end of a practice to speak with the coach.
-If the coach is not able to attend a lesson, the Neptune coaches will fill in.
+If the coach is not able to attend a lesson, the Neptunes coaches will fill in.

 - Fees are set prior to the season.
-Mini Neptunes with a sibling on the Neptune team will have a fee of $70.
-Children that enroll in the Mini Neptune program without a sibling on the Neptunes have a different rate; $135 for the first child and $70 for every additional child to the Mini Neptunes.
-The start of Mini Neptune's swim days depend on the last day of school.
+Mini Neptunes with a sibling on the Neptunes team will have a fee of $70.
+Children that enroll in the Mini Neptunes program without a sibling on the Neptunes have a different rate; $135 for the first child and $70 for every additional child to the Mini Neptunes.
+The start of Mini Neptunes swim days depend on the last day of school.
 We strive for at least twenty (20) days of lessons at forty (40) minutes each lesson and run two classes a day back to back.
 The first class would start at 8AM.
 Weather and pool conditions can cause a class being canceled.
 Compare our rates to Fairfax County Parks and you will see the money saved in our program.
 South Run Rec Center.

 I hope this helps a little bit.
 Thank you for wanting to be part of our swim family.